Swaddles are a mom’s best friend. But with so many options, how do you know which one is right for you and your baby?

 You can buy a HALO Swaddle at most retailers!
 Here’s a few places:

 Want more baby product recommendations?
-Here are 17 of my favorite items for the first 3 months (that I actually used with our 3rd baby!).
+Here’s my favorite baby pajamas, the best organic baby baby clothes brands and 17 of my favorite items for the first 3 months (that I actually used with our 3rd baby!).